adithyaBellary/docs-bot/README.md

 Some things that are currently in flight:
 - Interactive chat
-- deploying this to Heroku
+- deploying this to AWS
 - tbd